 Why the US Tax Map Is Relevant for Mobility

-- State-by-State Variations: The Rates map clearly shows how state taxes can drastically alter an assignee’s financial situation.
+• State-by-State Variations: The Rates map clearly shows how state taxes can drastically alter an assignee’s financial situation.
 High-tax states may require additional allowances to maintain net income, with California and New York assessing the highest tax rates.
 In contrast, there are nine states that do not assess income tax on employment income, including Florida and Texas.
 In those no-tax states, revenues are generally funded through other means, including property taxes and sales taxes.

-- Child Tax Credits and Deductions: The map emphasizes the importance of federal tax breaks for families, which can significantly reduce effective tax rates.
+• Child Tax Credits and Deductions: The map emphasizes the importance of federal tax breaks for families, which can significantly reduce effective tax rates.
 This includes the child tax credit of $2,000 per child.
 Under the expanded standard deduction available to individuals under existing tax law, fewer and fewer taxpayers are claiming itemized deductions for mortgage interest, charitable contributions, and state and local taxes.
 According to the IRS, only about 10% of U.S. taxpayers still itemize since the standard deduction provides a lower tax liability.

-- Social Security Implications: The capped social security system highlighted on the map affects middle-income earners more than higher earners as the FICA contribution of 6.2% is capped to wages up to $176,100.
+• Social Security Implications: The capped social security system highlighted on the map affects middle-income earners more than higher earners as the FICA contribution of 6.2% is capped to wages up to $176,100.
 Mobility teams should consider these nuances when structuring compensation.

 Upcoming Tax Changes in the US

-- TCJA Expiration and the Proposed “OBBB”: The Tax Cuts and Jobs Act (TCJA) is set to expire in 2025, and legislative efforts are underway to replace it with what’s currently being called the One Big Beautiful Bill (OBBB).
-The bill proposes to make many TCJA provisions permanent — including the 37% top marginal rate, expanded standard deductions, and the cap on SALT deductions.
-Moving expenses would remain non-deductible permanently under the OBBB and the enhanced child tax credit will generally remain in place.
-There are also proposed temporary incentives like deductions for tips and premium overtime pay, but these would only last four years and remain subject to FICA and Medicare.
-The evolving legislation introduces considerable uncertainty, and now is the time for companies to begin modeling potential tax scenarios and assessing how these changes could impact mobile employee compensation.
+• Reconciliation Bill enacted July 4, 2025 – the One Big Beautiful Bill Act “OBBBA”: The bill makes many existing tax provisions permanent — including the 37% top marginal rate, expanded standard deductions, and an expanded cap on SALT deductions.
+Moving expenses remain non-deductible permanently under the OBBBA and the enhanced child tax credit will generally remain in place.
+There are also temporary incentives like deductions for tips and premium overtime pay (but these remain subject to FICA and Medicare), a deduction for car loan interest, and a new deduction for seniors over age 65.
+These temporary provisions would only last four years.
+The legislation introduces several key changes that impact individuals and are effective retroactively for 2025:

-- State-Level Tax Reforms: Several states have been implementing tax changes recently – generally tax cuts that are phased in gradually over several years – as improving state budgets allow for returning surplus revenues to taxpayers.
+• State-Level Tax Reforms: Several states have been implementing tax changes recently – generally tax cuts that are phased in gradually over several years – as improving state budgets allow for returning surplus revenues to taxpayers.
 For instance, some states are moving towards flat tax rates, while others are eliminating taxes on earned income altogether.
 As the implications of the federal budget funding are better understood, it is possible that states may need to revisit their budgets and tax revenues.

 Why Choose AIRINC?